-This is the one part of branding that perhaps goes without saying, but we’ll say it anyway.
+This perhaps goes without saying, but we’ll say it anyway.
 Brands are consistent in their messaging.
-The design elements (imagery, colors, fonts, etc.) and the content (brand voice, persona, word choice) all line up with the message you want to relay, and is consistent across platforms.
+The design elements (imagery, colors, fonts, etc.) and the content (voice, persona, word choice) all line up with the message you want to relay, and is consistent across platforms.
 You can recognize a Coca-Cola campaign from a hundred miles away.
 Is there red?
 Is there friendship?
 Then you don’t need to see what’s in their glass.
 You know it’s Coke.
-You’ve seen that message so many times, the imagery and values of the brand are instantly recognizable.
+You’ve seen that message so many times, the imagery and values are instantly recognizable.

 But also, brands are not static

 It’s true that the copy and imagery across every platform (from social media posts to pens) must convey the same message and represent the same values.
-But that doesn’t mean that the brand can’t change its tone depending on the circumstances.
+But that doesn’t mean that you can’t change your tone depending on the circumstances.
 For example, Arby’s wildly successful social media campaigns that capitalize on geek culture are quite different in tone than their “We have the meats….for sandwiches” television and radio commercials.
-In both, the logo is the same, and in both mediums, the brand is basically playful, casual, and familiar in terms of its voice.
+In both, the logo is the same, and in both mediums, they are basically playful, casual, and familiar in terms of its voice.
 But Arby’s targets its content on social media to people who may or may not be hungry by appealing not to their desire for food, but by appealing to their sense of identity.
 It turns out geeks are ALL over social media, and they are dying to share and engage with well-played representations of their fandoms.

 Arby’s flexibility across platforms is the key to their success.
 As president of PeopleDesign Kevin Budelman puts it, “effective identity programs require enough consistency to be identifiable, but enough variation to keep things fresh and human.”

 Creating a good brand involves a lot of research.
-Looking at what’s worked for our brand in the past (if the brand has a history and isn’t completely new), studying trends, and looking at the market for similar brands that have done well (or brands in a whole different area of business that use successful branding techniques we might emulate).
+Looking at what’s worked in the past (if you have a history), studying trends, and looking at the market for similar brands that have done well (or in a whole different area of business that use successful branding techniques we might emulate).
 This is the “science” on the front end.
 On the back end, we continue gathering data by keeping track of the way a brand is performing; checking web traffic, monitoring engagement with social posts and emails as well as leads and conversions.
 In these ways we can diagnose how well our brand is resonating with audiences.